Werkov/Werkov.github.io/_drafts/cryptocurrencies.md

 ### Ripple (27e9)

   * [explanation video](https://www.youtube.com/watch?v=pj1QVb1vlC0)
-    * presents itself as a adistributed consensus algorithm to keep a distributed ledger
+    * presents itself as a distributed consensus algorithm to keep a distributed ledger
-  * rather a inter-bank protocol
+  * rather an inter-bank protocol
   * but they have own currency(?), how is it backed?
+  * "domains", pool of transactions, at least 80% of nodes in domain must approve the transactions from the pool (they land in the distributed ledger)
+  * nodes are in multiple domains to ensure global consensus

 ### Litecoin (17e9)